 Yoga on Saturday mornings for those who cannot come during the week.
 Don't miss out on the proven benefits of yoga and what a great way to start your weekend with instructor Doris Denton.
 Class size limited to 20.
 Must Register.

 TAI CHI (EIA345)

-If you're looking for another way to reduce stress, consider Tai Chi.
-Tai Chi is sometimes described as "meditation in motion" because it promotes serenity through gentle movements — connecting the mind and body.
-Tai Chi evolved into a graceful form of exercise that's now used for stress reduction and to help with a variety of other health conditions.
-For all ages.
-Class size limited to 20.
-Must Register.
+If you're looking for another way to reduce stress, consider Tai chi.
+Tai chi is sometimes described as "meditation in motion" because it promotes serenity through gentle movements connecting the mind and body.
+Originally developed in ancient China for self-defense, tai chi evolved into a graceful form of exercise that's now used for stress re-duction and to help with a variety of other health conditions.

 WINDOWS 8 (EIA383)

 Windows 8 is the current release of the Windows operating system, produced by Microsoft for use on personal computers, including home and business desktops, laptops, tablets, and home theater PC.
 If you own a new Microsoft "Surface" Tablet or any other new computer, laptop, or tablet with the Windows 8 operating system you will want to attend this class because there are so many changes being introduced, including touch screen technology.
 Register.

 COOKS AMOUNG THE BOOKS-COOKIE EXCHANGE (EIA129)